google-research/google-research/fvlm/dito/README.md

-# Detection-Oriented Image-Text Pretraining for Open-Vocabulary Detection
+# Region-Centric Image-Language Pretraining for Open-Vocabulary Detection

-This is a JAX/Flax implementation of DITO [Detection-Oriented Image-Text Pretraining for Open-Vocabulary Detection](https://arxiv.org/abs/2310.00161).
+This is a JAX/Flax implementation of DITO [Region-Centric Image-Language Pretraining for Open-Vocabulary Detection](https://arxiv.org/abs/2310.00161).
 The model is also supported on the Cloud Vertex API [here](https://console.cloud.google.com/vertex-ai/publishers/google/model-garden/150), where you can predict with this model on Google Cloud Vertex AI Prediction service using the provided notebook at the top of the model card.

 ## Installation
 We use the Python built-in virtual env to set up the environment.
 Run the following commands: